forestgrape/coronavirus/monitoring.md

 ## Monitor Evolution
 [in work]
-From time to time full genome samples should be analyzed to monitor the evolution of Sars-CoV-2 and to deduce the international spread.
+From time to time full genome samples should be analyzed to monitor the evolution of Sars-CoV-2 and to deduce the international spread (e.g. done by [Hodcroft et al](./spread_analyses.md#summary-hodcroft)).
+Dense sampling even helps to reconstruct the local spread (e.g. done by [Brueningk et al](./spread_analyses.md#summary-brueningk)).

 ## Monitor Prevalence
 To adjust the measures and to communicate these, it is important to estimate and monitor different incidence rates.